Skip to Main Content

 The Plan uses utilization management (UM) decision-making criteria that are objective and based on medical evidence to determine medical necessity, including InterQual®, Hayes Medical Technology Directory, Medicare coverage determinations, and Centene clinical policies and Plan medical policies.

 When a medical necessity decision results in a denial, the denial letter contains an explanation of the denial, the criteria used to make the decision and appeal rights.
-The letter also includes the contact name and phone number of the Plan medical director if the requesting provider needs to discuss the denial.
+The letter also includes the contact name and phone number of the Plan medical director if the requesting physician or other provider needs to discuss the denial.

 UM decisions are based only on appropriateness of care, service and existence of coverage.
-The Plan does not reward practitioners, providers or other individuals for issuing denials of coverage for health care or services.
+The Plan does not reward practitioners, physicians and other providers or other individuals for issuing denials of coverage for health care or services.
 There are no financial incentives for UM decision-makers to encourage decisions that result in underutilization.

 Quality improvement initiatives

-The Quality Improvement Department utilizes several specific quality initiatives to help improve member health outcomes, focusing on engaging with providers and direct care gap closure.
+The Quality Improvement Department utilizes several specific quality initiatives to help improve member health outcomes, focusing on engaging with physicians and other providers and direct care gap closure.
 Members may receive general or targeted outreach through various modes providing them with important educational information or reminders to take action when necessary.
 The focus of these initiatives may include preventive health screenings, influenza and vaccines, chronic disease management, and medication management.
 Outreach may be conducted by qualified vendors contracting with the Plan.

-The Plan is currently participating on CQC’s Behavioral Health Integration Initiative from 2022 through 2027, funded by Centene Corporation and California Health Care Foundation.
+The Plan is currently participating in CQC’s Behavioral Health Integration Initiative from 2022 through 2027, funded by Centene Corporation and California Health Care Foundation.
 This initiative will accelerate integration efforts by small and independent primary care practices throughout the state.
 The initiative aims to improve screening, diagnosis and treatment of patients’ mild-to-moderate behavioral health needs, like depression, anxiety and substance use disorder.

 Medicare Star Ratings

 Improving quality of care is of primary importance for the Centers for Medicare & Medicaid Services (CMS) and one method it uses to monitor plans to ensure they meet Medicare’s quality standards is the Medicare Star Ratings.
 This system is also used by CMS to tie improved quality of care for MA beneficiaries to quality bonuses.
 The ratings provide a tool for Medicare members to compare the quality of care and customer service offered by MA health and pharmacy plans.
-It is important that providers participate in and promote QI initiatives to improve the quality of care provided to MA members.
+It is important that physicians and other providers participate in and promote QI initiatives to improve the quality of care provided to MA members.
 Provider activities to help meet the goals of these QI initiatives include:

 • Ensuring patients are up to date with all preventive health screenings.